 Theoretical information will be presented to enable the students to competently expose dental radiographs first on a mannequin, then on patients in the dental clinic and in private practice.
-Discussions will include the health, safety and welfare of both the operator and the terminology and occlusion will be included.
+Discussions will include the health, safety and welfare of both the operator and the patient.